apache/skywalking/docs/en/setup/backend/metrics-exporter.md

 ```

 - `targetHost`:`targetPort` is the expected target service address.
 You could set any gRPC server to receive the data.
-- Target gRPC service needs to be standby, otherwise, the OAP starts up failure.
+- Target gRPC service needs to go on standby; otherwise, the OAP startup may fail.

-## For target exporter service
+## Target exporter service
-### subscription implementation
+### Subscription implementation
-Return the expected metrics name list with event type(increment or total), all the names must match the OAL/MAL script definition.
+Return the expected metrics name list with event type (incremental or total).
+All names must match the OAL/MAL script definition.
-Return empty list, if you want to export all metrics in increment event type.
+Return empty list, if you want to export all metrics in the incremental event type.

-### export implementation
+### Export implementation
-Stream service, all subscribed metrics will be sent to here, based on OAP core schedule.
-Also, if the OAP deployed as cluster,
+Stream service.
+All subscribed metrics will be sent here based on the OAP core schedule.
+Also, if the OAP is deployed as cluster,
-then this method will be called concurrently.
-For metrics value, you need follow `#type` to choose `#longValue` or `#doubleValue`.
+this method will be called concurrently.
+For metrics value, you need to follow `#type` to choose `#longValue` or `#doubleValue`.